WushuWorks/OwlZero_MCTS_Machine_Learner/README.md

 Runtime complexity of MCTS is `O(mkl/C)` where
 * m is the number of children of a node explored, from 1 - 25 (max)
-* k is the number of possible 'simulations' of a child from 0 - 25, where 0 is the `pass` child state
+* k is the number of parallel searches
 * l is the number of rollout iterations
 * C is the number of available CPU cores